dreamcatcher-tech/network/Inbox/2025-07-29 1442 chats bots and switching.md

 1. chats
 2. stateboard
 3. bots
+4. the host application holding these things together

 maybe group chats happen in the stateboard, and the chats are always internal ?  so you can talk directly, or you can use your agents to do things and say things to the chat ?

 the chat is the human thread history.  it is driven by the human, and the system and bots are responding.

+one of the key issues is that if the chat is sticky, then how do you switch chats ? that could be a modal. clicking on a bot could open the bot picker so you can swap something out.

+we always want to be able to take a pause, and then prep something, then add it back in, like go find a bot by chatting about it, wait a bit, then come back, and insert it in without any losses.